Market Fees, Rules & Regulations

 Part-time: Vendors may participate in a 8-14 market days per season.
 Annual membership fee is $45.00, due upon acceptance.
 Daily fee for part-time vendors is $22.00 per market day.
 Part-time vendors must provide a tentative schedule of participating market days upon acceptance into the market and provide any changes on the 1st Wednesday of the month.
 All fees are non-refundable.

 Guest: Vendors are invited to be a guest upon approval of the Market Manager and Executive Director for a maximum of 2 market days per season.
 Preference will be given to Pender County growers and producers.
 There is no daily fee for guest vendors.
-Multi-guest, 3 – 7 market days have a $25.00 daily fee.
+Opportunities available to participate in 3 – 7 market days for a $30.00 daily fee.

 The market will operate rain or shine.
 Coastal weather is vivacious!
 Scattered rain showers are not indicative of rain across the entire county(ies).
 Therefore, vendors are required to attend unless in the event of inclement weather.
 Inclement weather is defined as adverse weather conditions that will impact vendor product, the safety of one another, and/or pose a public hazard.
 Under such conditions, the market will be cancelled.